 - Fill shaker 2/3 with fresh ice.
 Add ingredients.
 Shake and strain into chilled cocktail glass.

 - Garnish with a fresh sprig of Rosemary.

-You can always celebrate the good tidings with champagne.
-(1968) Although this may first sound like a bit of an overstatement, this film and the book it came from caused millions of people in the 1960’s to seriously examine their religious beliefs and ideology.
+Or, you can always celebrate the good tidings with champagne.
+Although this may first sound like a bit of an overstatement, this film – and the novel by Ira Levin it came from – caused millions of people in the 1960’s to seriously examine their religious beliefs and ideology.
 This was done deftly – in print and film – without any onscreen violence or gore.
+The credit belongs to the near page-by-page and word-for-word translation of Ira Levin’s novel into film by director Roman Polanski.
 Hands must have surely trembled as they turned the final pages of this thriller when it was first released in 1967.
-The film, which followed the following year, closely adheres to the original novel in every way but has been brought to vivid and believable life through committed performances by the entire cast, especially Mia Farrow as Rosemary and Ruth Gordon who won an Academy Award for Best Supporting Actress for her portrayal as Minnie Castevet.
-This is the Mother of All Devil-Baby Movies and has spawned any number of imitations.
+This is due to the flawless matching of the most sacred (motherhood) with the most profane (absolute evil).

-Satanic Sommelier: An expensive Scotch, neat, no ice necessary.
-(1973) What can we say here that hasn’t already been said?
-It is a tense, dark, psychological and spiritual Horror Drama.
-The scenes of the possessed girl are deservedly famous, but it’s truly the spiritual crisis of the character of Father/Dr. Damien Karras (played by Jason Miller) which stands at the center of this gripping story.
+Satanic Sommelier: An expensive Scotch, neat, no ice or water necessary; just like Father Damien gets after his first meeting with Regan MacNeil.
+What can we say here that hasn’t already been said?
+It is a tense, dark, psychological and spiritual horror drama.
+The scenes of demonic possession and exorcism are deservedly famous, but it’s truly the spiritual crisis of the character Father/Dr. Damien Karras (Jason Miller) which stands at the center of this gripping story.

 The Omen echoed the ‘Rosemary’s Baby’ motif and became a franchise

 The Omen (1976)